 Most hacking attempts aren’t a done by a smart but misguided geek, they’re done by other computers and they’re dictionary based.
 That doesn’t always mean an English dictionary, rather a list of words that are commonly used in passwords.
 A computer program works through the dictionary trying each phrase in turn.
 Unsurprisingly hackers are well aware that people change O to zero etc. so all those combinations are tried too.
-Thus using the password “pr0gn0s1s” will take maybe a millisecond more to crack than simply “prognosis”.
-Changing letters to numbers is almost no help in making a password more secure[1].
+Using the password “pr0gn0s1s” will take maybe a millisecond more to crack than simply “prognosis”.
+Changing letters to numbers is almost no help in making a password more secure.

 So how do we avoid this?